Wilfred/bfc/README.md

 around.
 As a result, `-` sets cell #0 to 255.

 bfc provides 100,000 cells.
-Accessing cells outside of this range is explicitly undefined, and will probably segfault your program.
-This is not guaranteed: your program may terminate normally (e.g. `<-` will be optimised away rather than crashing).
+Accessing cells outside of this range is explicitly undefined, and will probably segfault your program. bfc will generate a warning if it can statically prove out-of-range cell access.

-bfc requires brackets to be balanced, so `+[]]` is rejected.
+bfc requires brackets to be balanced, so `+[]]` is rejected, unlike some BF interpreters.

 Finally, bfc assumes input files are valid UTF-8.

-## Test programs
+### Test programs

 There are a few test programs in this repo, but http://www.hevanet.com/cristofd/brainfuck/tests.b is an excellent